umanggulati/airbnb-clone/README.md

 # airbnb-clone
-this is a project that i followed along from youtube
+This is a project that I followed along from youtube.
+In this personal project I have worked with HTML,CSS,Javascript and React